 Courses dropped through the late registration period will not be recorded on the student's transcript.

-A course dropped following late registration through the sixth week of a regular semester is recorded with a non-penalty grade of W. After the sixth week of the semester, any courses dropped will appear on the permanent record with a grade of WF unless documentation is offered which is acceptable to the instructor and the appropriate graduate administrator.
+A course dropped following late registration through the tenth week of a regular semester is recorded with a non-penalty grade of W. After the tenth week of the semester, any courses dropped will appear on the permanent record with a grade of WF unless documentation is offered which is acceptable to the instructor and the appropriate graduate administrator.
 A WF is treated as an F in the evaluation of the student's eligibility to continue and in computing the student's grade point average.
 Students who stop attending class without officially withdrawing have the course recorded with a grade of F, which is included in all calculations and totals.

-The academic calendar for spring and fall graduate courses gives the prescribed dates for dropping a course.
-In summer sessions, other shortened terms, and specially scheduled courses, the period for withdrawal with a grade of W is 43 percent of the total number of class days.
-The student should consult with the appropriate graduate office concerning the withdrawal dates for specially scheduled courses.
+In summer sessions, other shortened terms, and specially scheduled courses, the period for withdrawal with a grade of W is 72 percent of the total number of class days.
 A course cannot be dropped after the last day of classes specified for the session in which the course is scheduled.